JarKanni/F1/README.md

+#Formula 1 Data Analysis
+Collection of information and data analysis using Python

+---

-# F1 Season Schedule 2023
+#F1 Season Schedule 2023
 ## Introduction
 Lists details of the 2023 Formula 1 season.